JeffersonLab/myquery/README.md

 # myquery
 MYA Query Web Service

-The myquer web service provides a simple MYA query interface.
+The myquery web service provides a simple MYA query interface.
 It's primary goal is to allow users simple, programatic access to MYA data without the dependency on a specific language or wrapping a command line tool.

-Currently, myquery supports two types of data queries, channel history over an time interval and channel history at a specific point int time.  myquery includes simple forms that allow users to easily generate a valid query string for each type of supported query.
+Currently, myquery supports querying channel history over a time interval and channel history at a specific point in time.  myquery includes simple forms that allow users to easily generate a valid query string for each type of supported query.

 Uses [jmyapi](https://github.com/JeffersonLab/jmyapi) to provide a web service for fetching data from the JLab Archiver 'MYA'.